apache/nuttx/configs/README.txt

   the boards are supported but only version 2 has been tested.

 configs/freedom-k64f
-  Kinetis K64 Cortex-M4 MCU.
   This port uses the FreeScale FREEDOM-K64F development board.
+This board uses the Kinetis K64 MK64FN1M0VLL12 Cortex-M4 MCU.

 configs/freedom-kl25z
 configs/freedom-kl26z